I asked Wesley what kind of Valentine box he wanted for his party at school….

 I should have known… is there any other kind??

 So I did the good mom thing and start googling/pinteresting to find a tutorial for a dinosaur Valentine box.
 Pictures… I found plenty of.
 No matter what I clicked on, I couldn’t find a tutorial.
-Because of that, I felt that I needed something to create one.
+Because of that, I felt that I needed to create one.

 Here is how I made this super stinking cute dino valentine box…